This tutorial will show you the exact, step-by-step process to create recurring tasks in Notion and completely automate them.

 Set Up Automated Recurring Tasks in Notion

-With the release of the Notion API, we can now automate all sorts of processes inside of Notion that used to be done manually.
+Using the Notion API, we can automate all sorts of processes inside of Notion that used to be done manually.
 This includes processing recurring tasks!

 Essentially, an app can have an API (Application Programming Interface) that allows outsiders – including indie developers and even other apps – to work with certain pieces of its code.